 La Maraña is a woman-led, participatory design and planning non-profit that promotes the inclusion and empowerment of Puerto Rican voices in the design and creation of our cities and communities.
 It is amidst and in reaction to the cruel aftermath of hurricanes Irma and María that our team dared to imagine a community-driven alternative to our future.

-Feedback+San Juan will be outlined by three thematic tracks:
+Feedback+San Juan was outlined by three thematic tracks:

 Reimagining Innovation in Feedback Practice.
 (Innovation)